Denial and uncertainty are looming over a Biden-Trump rematch 6 months out from Election Day

 Biden has been spending far more aggressively on election infrastructure and advertising heading into the six-month stretch toward Election Day.

-In the eight weeks since he essentially clinched the Republican nomination, Trump's campaign has spent virtually nothing on television advertising, according to the media tracking firm AdImpact.
+In the eight weeks since Trump essentially clinched the Republican nomination, his campaign has spent virtually nothing on television advertising, according to the media tracking firm AdImpact.
 Outside groups aligned with Trump have spent just over $9 million.

 Over the same period, AdImpact found, Biden and his allies have spent more than $29 million spread across Michigan, Arizona, Pennsylvania and Wisconsin.